-The Netprobe version may need upgrade to cope with evolving web technologies and standards.
+The Netprobe version may need an upgrade to cope with evolving web technologies and standards.
 The Web-Mon plugin makes use of the CURL library (libcurl), which is bundled with the Netprobe installation.
-This article has collected common error codes that users may enounter.
+This article has collected common error codes that users may encounter.

 This error may be returned from older Netprobe versions from GA3.0.x to GA3.2.x.
-Users are suggested to upgrade their Netprobe version as appropriate.
-This code is usually translated to "unknown protocol".
+It is suggested that users upgrade their Netprobe version as appropriate.
+This code is usually translated as "unknown protocol".

 error:140770FC:SSL routines:SSL23_GET_SERVER_HELLO:unknown protocol

-The error may appear if Web-Mon plugin is unable to connect the target website due to mismatch of protocol version or cipher.
-One other possiblity is that the target website actually returned a HTTP rather than HTTPS response.
+The error may appear if Web-Mon plugin is unable to connect to the target website due to mismatch of protocol version or cipher.
+One other possibility is that the target website actually returned an HTTP rather than HTTPS response.

 error:14077410:SSL routines:SSL23_GET_SERVER_HELLO:sslv3 alert handshake failure

 The Web-Mon plugin is unable to negotiate with the target website using the TLS protocol.
 It is possible that the website uses the deprecated SSL v2 or v3 protocols, which are no longer supported since Geneos version GA3.6.

 The above error may appear when the monitored website requires TLS version 1.2 but the Netprobe is older than version GA3.6.